Best Golf Courses In South Carolina

 - Visit website

 Alice Dye persuaded her husband that it would be better if all holes got better sea views – 10 holes run along the shore – so the land was raised.
 The height of the land, and so the views, increased – but so did the effect of the wind.
 When it blows here, it can really blow – it can make an 8-club difference from one day to the next depending on how hard and from where the wind comes – and there is not a prevailing wind here.
-This is a tough course.
+This is a tough course and easily one of the best public golf courses in the US.

 Long Cove Club